microsoftgraph/android-java-snippets-rest-sample/README.md

 ##Configure the project

-1. Download or clone the [Android Unified API Snippets sample](https://github.com/OfficeDev/O365-Android-Unified-API-Snippets).
+1. Download or clone the [Android Microsoft Graph Snippets sample](../../).
 2. Start Android Studio.
 3. From the **Welcome to Android Studio** dialog box, choose **Import project (Eclipse ADT, Gradle, etc)**.
 4. Select the **settings.gradle** file in the **